 I have put many applications into the black hole of a company’s HR website during my career searches.
 You will often not hear back at all, or you will get a form e-mail that your information will be kept on file.

-Online applications are discouraging, but persistence is key for success.
+Online applications are discouraging, but persistence is key to success.
 Set up a “job search agent” that will e-mail you when a relevant job opens up.
 Apply again and again.
 Repeat until you have a job.
 Make sure your applications are 100% error-free and follow the directions closely.

 I found my most recent job through a company website.
 They called me about three weeks after I input my application and, after an in-person interview and a phone interview, I started about a month later.